 The American Pit Bull Terrier, recognized by the UKC, is the only official "pit bull" breed in the United States.
-Originating in the United Kingdom as a bull-and-terrier cross in the 19th century, the dogs were used by farmers and ranchers for hunting, driving livestock and as family pets.
+Originating in the United Kingdom as a bull-and-terrier cross in the 19th century, the dogs were used by farmers and ranchers for hunting, driving livestock, and as family pets.
 The APBT has been a stable and established breed for over 100 years.

-Related Dog Breeds
+Related Pitbull Mix Dog Breeds

 The American Staffordshire Terrier was recognized by the AKC in 1936 as the Staffordshire Terrier.
 The name was changed to American Staffordshire Terrier in the 1970s.
 Similar in appearance and configuration to the APBT, several of the originating AKC dogs were dual registered with the AKC and UKC, and until the 1960s, APBT dogs could be shown as Am Staffs.
-According to the breed standard, Am Staffs range from 17 to 19 inches tall with a proportionate weight.
+According to the breed standard, Am Staffs range from 17-to-19 inches tall with a proportionate weight.

 The American Bulldog, recognized by the UKC, was originally used to drive cattle and guard his owner's home.
 They were also used for bull baiting.
 While the English version of this breed disappeared when the sport became illegal, the bulldogs in America continued as working dogs.
 The breed was recognized by the UKC in 1999.
-The breed standard places American Bulldogs at 20 to 27 inches tall with their weight in proportion with their height.
+The breed standard places American Bulldogs at 20-to-27 inches tall with their weight in proportion with their height.

 The American Bully is descended from APBTs that were crossbred with American Bulldog, English Bulldog, and Olde English Bulldogge to build a solid family companion dog.
 The UKC recognized the breed in 2013.
-American Bully dogs are 16 to 20 inches tall with a correct proportion of weight to height.
+American Bully dogs are 16-to-20 inches tall with a correct proportion of weight to height.

 The Staffordshire Bull Terrier was recognized by the AKC in 1974 and the UKC in 1975.
 Descended from the bull-and-terrier bull baiting dogs of the 1700s, the breed was popular in Staffordshire, leading to the name.
-The dogs are 14 to 16 inches tall and weigh 24 to 38 pounds.
+The dogs are 14-to-16 inches tall and weigh 24-to-38 pounds.

 Breeders are still developing new breeds from the APBT and related breeds.
 Among those new dogs are Razor Pitbulls.
 They were first bred from APBT and Am Staffs by Razors Edge Pitbulls owners Dave Wilson and Carlos Barksdale.
 They are not yet recognized as a separate breed by the AKC or UKC.